Walter-Haynes/COGS/README.md

 }
 ```

-You can then start adding GoCS at any level in your inheritance hierarchy.
+You can then start adding COGS at any level in your inheritance hierarchy.

 Let's say you have the following inheritance hierarchy: